43 Path Loss & Propagation

 Material Attenuation & RSSI Material Attenuation and RSSI How building materials (concrete, glass, metal) absorb and reflect signals, and how RSSI measurements are used for localization

-Link Budget Design Link Budget Analysis Systematic calculation of transmit power, antenna gain, cable loss, and receiver sensitivity to determine coverage
+Link Budget Design Link Budget and Coverage Planning Systematic calculation of transmit power, antenna gain, cable loss, and receiver sensitivity to determine coverage

-Antenna Fundamentals Antenna Gain and Patterns How antenna gain, directivity, and radiation patterns affect wireless range and coverage planning
+Antenna and Clearance Fresnel Zones and Practical Deployment How antenna height, directivity, and Fresnel clearance affect wireless range and coverage planning

-LoRaWAN Range & Spreading Factors LoRaWAN Link Budget Using spreading factor selection and link budget analysis to maximize LoRa coverage in rural and urban deployments
+LoRaWAN Range & Spreading Factors LoRaWAN Link Budget and ADR Using spreading factor selection and link budget analysis to maximize LoRa coverage in rural and urban deployments